Normanpabon/VideoProcessingAndAnalysis/README.md

 - Put the videos that you want to parse in "InputVideos" Folder
 - Just run "VideoProcesing.py" and wait for the program to finish
 - The output folder is "Prediction"

+# TODO

+- Implement the report system over smpt and email